Bnei-Baruch/gxy-worldkli/README.md

 clear db & images is a process that will clear db&files older then 4 hours the process will run once in an hour

+## group prefix

+the rooms will be combined into groups by the rooms prefix.
+PT 1 & PT 2 will combine in to PT group tab. the group prefix can be found in server/cfg.json file. please edit this file for extra groups. the prefix is the first word till the space. if the prefix was not found, a new tab will be open.

 ## db

 atlas mongo db sandbox (free)